MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-deploy-and-use-the-model.md

     + To generate the scores, the stored procedure calls the `rxPredict` function from the **RevoScaleR** library.

-    + The return value, *Score*, is a predicted probability that the driver will be given a tip.
+    + The return value, *Score*, is the probability, given the model, that driver gets a tip.
 Optionally, you could easily apply some kind of filter to the returned values to categorize the return values into "tip" and "no tip" groups.
 For example, a probability of less than 0.5 would mean a tip is unlikely.

 3. To call the stored procedure in batch mode, you define the input query, and assemble the stored procedure call using code such as the following: